Written By Jess Feldman

 Course Report strives to create the most trust-worthy content about coding bootcamps.
 Read more about Course Report’s Editorial Policy and How We Make Money.

 Melissa spent years working in customer service, but was looking for a new challenge.
-After completing free coding courses online, Melissa made the leap and enrolled in UT Austin Coding Boot Camp, powered by Trilogy Education Services, a 2U, Inc. brand, while still working full-time and caring for her young family.
+After completing free coding courses online, Melissa made the leap and enrolled in UT Austin Coding Boot Camp, offered in collaboration with edX, while still working full-time and caring for her young family.
 Now Melissa is a Web Developer at Westrom Software and she shares how UT Austin Coding Boot Camp gave her the career support she needed to make this career change.
 Plus, learn how volunteering with Women Who Code has made such a difference for Melissa in her new career!

 What inspired you to pivot into tech?

 I got my associate’s degree and then I started working in the customer relations department at Southwest Airlines.
 I always had a desire to learn about computing, so I started taking free online coding courses to see if it would be something I liked.
 I did like it and I started to think about how I might get into the field since I didn’t have a degree and I didn’t want to go to a university for two years.

 There are so many boot camps out there — what drew you to UT Austin Coding Boot Camp?